LloydBanner/AdventOfCode2024/Day5/README.md

+Not too bad of a challenge today, although I know my sort could have been considerably more efficient but I didn't have much time today

 ### Day 5: Print Queue

 Satisfied with their search on Ceres, the squadron of scholars suggests subsequently scanning the stationery stacks of sub-basement 17.